Cherishing the gift of the

 St. John’s has a variety of ministries to support the weak and vulnerable persons in our midst:

-St. Joseph’s House: Parishioners Cubby and Dan LaHood and their family welcome children and young adults with multiple disabilities into their family home, St. Joseph’s House.
+St. Joseph’s House: Parishioners Dan, Joe, Mary Frances and Johnny LaHood family welcome children and young adults with multiple disabilities into their family home, St. Joseph’s House.
 As a parish, we are blessed to have such a work of grace in our midst.
 See photos from the annual Benefit for St. Joseph's House by going to the Parish Photo Galleries.